 Approval from the United States Department of Agriculture (USDA) is necessary for any farmland that will be installed with tile drainage.
 Start the process by contacting the county Farm Service Agency (FSA) office and provide them with a description of the exact area on which there is a plan to install tile drainage.
 This information will be provided to the Natural Resources Conservation Service (NRCS) to make a determination if any “wetlands” are included in the drainage area.
 Land areas considered to be "wetlands" by the USDA cannot be tile drained.
 After its investigation, NRCS will provide you with a Certified Wetland Determination.

 Tile Drainage Inspection and Maintenance1

-You should inspect your tile drainage system regularly and conduct maintenance when required.
+Inspect tile drainage system regularly and conduct maintenance when required.
 Prompt repair of any drain failure will keep the system in working order and prevent permanent damage to the entire system.

 1) Inspection – Subsurface drainage systems do not require extensive maintenance, but the maintenance that is required is extremely important.
 If subsurface drains are working, water will stand in the field for only a short time after a heavy rain.
 If water stands for a few days, the drain may be partly or completely blocked.